 Activating Type 1 fonts in macOS

-Luckily there is a workaround available that allows you to continue to use your PS1 fonts on Catalina and later.
+Luckily there is a workaround available that allows you to continue to use your PS1 fonts on Catalina, Big Sur and Monterey.
 The trick is to store your Type 1 fonts on any location outside of the main macOS partition.
 When you do this the fonts can be properly activated again and they can be used in other apps.

 There are several ways to achieve this.
 Follow any of the instructions below to restore access to your PostScript Type 1 fonts: